sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 #### Derived Credential
 A credential issued based on proof of possession and control of one or more authenticators associated with a previously issued credential, so as not to duplicate the identity proofing process.

+#### Digital Authentication
+The process of establishing confidence in user identities electronically presented to an information system.
+In previous editions of SP 800-63, this was referred to as *Electronic Authentication*.

 #### Digital Signature
 An asymmetric key operation where the private key is used to digitally sign data and the public key is used to verify the signature.
-Digital signatures provide authenticity protection, integrity protection, and non-repudiation.
+Digital signatures provide authenticity protection, integrity protection, and non-repudiation but not confidentiality protection.

 #### Eavesdropping Attack
 An attack in which an attacker listens passively to the authentication protocol to capture information which can be used in a subsequent active attack to masquerade as the claimant.

 #### Electronic Authentication (E-Authentication)
-The process of establishing confidence in user identities electronically presented to an information system.
+See *Digital Authentication*.

 #### Entropy
 A measure of the amount of uncertainty that an attacker faces to determine the value of a secret.
 Entropy is usually stated in bits.
+A value having *n* bits of entropy has the same degree of uncertainty as a uniformly-distributed *n*-bit random value.

 #### Equal Error Rate (EER)
 The value where the false match rate (FMR) and false non-match rate (FNMR) of a sensor are equal.
 EER is a figure of merit for the sensor; the lower the EER is, the more certain the sensor's decision is likely to be.